Madison Keys: Playing style

 Keys has described her own game as "I have a pretty good serve and a pretty good forehand, but what people notice the most is how hard I can hit the ball and how much power is behind my shots."
 She has been listed at 5' 10" since she was 14 years old, which helped her play in pro events from a young age.
 She has used her tall frame to develop a style of play around hitting big serves and powerful groundstrokes on both the forehand and backhand sides.
 Keys's junior coach Chris Evert compared her level of power at 18 years old to that of Serena Williams, saying "I can almost say she almost matches Serena [Williams'] serve as far as power.
 Out of all the players out there, she comes the closest to Serena's serve.
 The power off both sides is tremendous for someone that young."
 Keys is particularly known for hitting strong forehand groundstrokes.
 Former world No. 1 Karolína Plíšková, who also has an elite forehand, and 2017 US Open champion Sloane Stephens have both said that Keys has the best forehand in the game.

 Keys is an aggressive baseliner.
 She does not go to the net too often, instead relying on her power to hit forehand and backhand winners to end points.
 The Aggression Score metric, which measures a player's aggression based on how quickly they finish points, rated Keys among the top 10% of all players.
 Keys's biggest weakness is her inability to control her power at times.
 Her match losses are often due to her opponents provoking her into hitting too many unforced errors while she is aiming for winners.

-Although Keys prefers playing on hard courts, where she reached her first Grand Slam final and won her first Premier 5 title, she has had success on all three main surfaces used on tour.
-Two out of her five WTA titles have come on grass courts.
+Although Keys prefers playing on hardcourts, where she won her first major and Premier 5 title, she has had success on all three main surfaces used on tour.
+Three out of her ten career titles have come on grass courts.
 Her least favorite surface is clay, which is typically regarded as too slow to suit players like Keys whose style revolves around hitting with power.
 Nonetheless, she has won one title on clay at the 2019 Charleston Open, reached one Premier 5 final on clay, and also made it to the semifinals at the French Open.